awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-structure.md

-# Making SAP HANA software available for AWS Launch Wizard to deploy HANA database<a name="launch-wizard-sap-structure"></a>
+# Make SAP HANA software available for AWS Launch Wizard to deploy a HANA database<a name="launch-wizard-sap-structure"></a>

+This section describes steps to download the SAP HANA software and upload it to Amazon S3 to make it available for Launch Wizard to deploy a HANA database\.

 **Topics**
 + [Download SAP HANA software](#launch-wizard-sap-install)